maxgrove42/DonkeyKongRecreation/README.md

 ### How to Run
 1. Compile all the `.java` files in the project directory (`/src/main/`)
-2. Open `/src/main/Main.java` in your Java IDE or command line.
+2. Open `/src/main/Main.java` in your Java IDE or navigate to `/src/main` in the command line.
-3. In the IDE's interactions pane or command line, type `java World` to start the game.
+3. In the IDE's interactions pane, execute `Main.java` or in the command line, type `java Main` to start the game.
 4. Follow the on-screen instructions for controls and gameplay.

 ### Gameplay Instructions